-The electoral college, what it is it and why does it matter?
+The electoral college, what is it, and why does it matter?
 Let’s break it down.
 The Electoral College comes from the United States Constitution, Article II, Section 1, Clauses 2 &3.
 It states that each state will appoint several electors relating to the number of senators and representatives.
 The electors are chosen in a two-part process.
 First, the political parties of each state determine potential electors.
-Electors cannot be state senators, representatives, or hold an Office of Trust or Profit.
+Electors cannot be state senators or representatives or hold an Office of Trust or Profit.
 They can also not have given aid or comfort to the enemies of the United States (this comes from the post-Civil War era).
 Usually, these are people who have shown loyalty to a said political party.
 The next step happens during the general election.
-When a voter votes for their Presidential candidate they are also voting for their State’s elector.
+When a voter votes for their Presidential candidate, they are also voting for their State’s elector.
 The winning Presidential candidate’s group of electors are appointed the State’s electors- except in Nebraska and Maine.
-Electoral College voters can vote differently than the popular vote in their state but this doesn’t happen often.
+Electoral College voters can vote differently than the popular vote in their state, but this doesn’t happen often.
 Electoral College electors are also able to vote like any other citizen during the election because they are not acting in their role yet.

 There are arguments for and against the Electoral College.
-Some disagree with it because a presidential candidate can win the popular vote (the votes that come from the citizens) but not win the Electoral College vote, this happened in the 2000 and 2016 election.
+Some disagree with it because a presidential candidate can win the popular vote (the votes that come from the citizens) but not win the Electoral College vote; this happened in the 2000 and 2016 elections.
 While others argue that the Electoral College makes small state’s voices heard.
-Whether or not you agree or disagree with the Electoral College this is the process that will be used during the 2020 Presidential Election.
+Whether or not you agree or disagree with the Electoral College, this is the process that will be used during the 2020 Presidential Election.

 To be counted in the 2020 US Census click here